chienyuanhung/Web_Visualization_weather_vs_Latitude/README.md

 # Web_Visualization_weather_vs_Latitude

-* Web pages for showing the results of analysis of how latitudes affect diffenent weather conditions. including maximumm temperature, humidity, cloudiness and wind speed.
+* Web pages for showing the results of the analysis of how latitudes affect diffenent weather conditions. including maximumm temperature, humidity, cloudiness and wind speed.

 * link to the webpage: https://chienyuanhung.github.io/Web_Visualization_weather_vs_Latitude/